Petro Tyschtschenko

-Petro Taras Ostap Tyschtschenko (born 16 April 1943) is a German businessman best known for his work in the European market for the American computer company Commodore International.
+Petro Taras Ostap Tyschtschenko (born 16 April 1943) is a German businessman best known for his role in developing the European market for the American computer company Commodore International.

 Early life

-Tyschtschenko's father fled from his former homeland Ukraine to Austria during World War I, and met his wife there.
-They married in 1941 and had a son, Petro, in 1943.
-The family later moved to Bavaria in Germany, where Petro went to school and did his armed service in the German Bundeswehr in 1966.
+Tyschtschenko was born in Vienna, Austria, in 1943.
+His father, originally from Ukraine, fled to Austria during World War I, where he later met his wife.
+The couple married in 1941 and had their son Petro two years later.

+After the Second World War, the family moved to Bavaria in Germany, where Tyschtschenko attended school.
+In 1966, he completed his military service in the German Bundeswehr.

 Career

 Tyschtschenko first came into contact with Commodore in 1982, when he saw a job advertisement in a newspaper.
 Salomon+Schimmelmann, a German headhunter company, was looking for a new business administrator for Commodore.
 Tyschtschenko immediately signed up for a job interview, but was not hired.
 However, he later received a telephone call from Harald Speyer, the director of Commodore's German market, saying he would want to hire Tyschtschenko as a business administrator and wanted him to start as soon as possible.
 Tyschtschenko immediately resigned from his current job at the company Addressograph-Multigraph and joined Commodore the next day.

 Tyschtschenko later became the director of logistics for the whole European market at Commodore, responsible for the sales and delivery of the VIC-20 and Commodore 64 all over Germany and other European countries.
 He then became Commodore's global logistics manager.
 After Commodore bought the new computer start-up company Amiga Corporation, Tyschtschenko's duties expanded to the Amiga line as well.